Posts Tagged ‘community’

 Cotteridge Park

 We have 20 volunteers who help out regularly, but in addition to that we have 700 on our email list and different people get involved at different times.
 They are more likely to come along if it’s something they’re interested in and that’s ok.
-We’d rather they come an do a bit of something they like, be that weeding or building, than feel obliged to something the don’t like and not want to come back again.
-5000 come annually to COCOMAD and we make the whole event free as far as possible.
+We’d rather they come an do a bit of something they like, be that weeding or building, than feel obliged to do something the don’t like and not want to come back again. in addition to these volunteers and our daily visitors, 5000 come annually to COCOMAD and we make the whole event free as far as possible.

 Involved community